contentauth/c2pa-python/examples/README.md

 reader = c2pa.Reader("image/jpeg", stream, context=context)
 ```

-Raising from the resolver marks the request as a hard failure; returning a non-200 status passes that status through, and the SDK turns it into a typed `C2paError`.
+Raising from the resolver marks the request as a hard failure.
+Returning a non-200 status passes that status through, and the SDK turns it into a typed `C2paError`.

-Two things are worth knowing before you write one:
+Two things to note before writing one:

 - A custom resolver bypasses the `core.allowed_network_hosts` setting, which only filters the built-in resolver.
 Host filtering becomes your responsibility.
-- The SDK does not follow redirects.
-Delegating to `urllib.request` gives you redirect handling for free.
+- The SDK does not follow redirects by default.
+Delegating to `urllib.request` in the examples gives you redirect handling for free.

 The [`examples/http_resolver_debug.py`](https://github.com/contentauth/c2pa-python/blob/main/examples/http_resolver_debug.py) script logs the method and URL of each request and the status of each response, delegating the transfer to `urllib`.
-It runs one read flow and one signing flow.

 The [`examples/http_resolver_cache.py`](https://github.com/contentauth/c2pa-python/blob/main/examples/http_resolver_cache.py) script adds an LRU cache with a TTL (defaults: 100 items, 120 seconds) and retries throttled requests.
 Only GET requests answered with 200 are cached.
-It reads the same asset twice to show a cache hit, then adds the same remote-manifest ingredient three times while signing, which produces one network fetch and two cache hits.

-Both scripts use `tests/fixtures/cloud.jpg`, which has no embedded manifest, only a remote one, so **they need internet access**.
-If the fetch fails they print a hint instead of a traceback.
+Both scripts use `tests/fixtures/cloud.jpg`, which has no embedded manifest, only a remote one, so they need network access.

 ## Running the examples